Local and Remote Notifications in Depth

 But what if the app is not connected to its provider or even running on the device or computer when the provider has new data for it to download?
 How does it learn about this waiting data?
 Remote (or push) notifications are the solution to this dilemma.
 A remote notification is a short message that a provider has delivered to the operating system of a device or computer; the operating system, in turn, can inform the user of a client app that there is data to be downloaded, a message to be viewed, and so on.
 If the user enables this feature (on iOS) and the app is properly registered, the notification is delivered to the operating system and possibly to the app.
 Apple Push Notification service (APNs) is the primary technology for the remote-notification feature.

 Remote notifications serve much the same purpose as a background app on a desktop system, but without the additional overhead.
 For an app that is not currently running—or, in the case of iOS, not running in the foreground—the notification occurs indirectly.
 The operating system receives a remote notification on behalf of the app and alerts the user.
-Once alerted, users may choose to launch the app, which then downloads the data from its provider.
+If the user then launches the app, it downloads the data from its provider.
 If an app is running when a notification comes in, the app can choose to handle the notification directly.

 As its name suggests, Apple Push Notification service uses a remote design to deliver remote notifications to devices and computers.
 A push design differs from its opposite, a pull design, in that the recipient of the notification passively listens for updates rather than actively polling for them.
 A push design makes possible a wide and timely dissemination of information with few of the scalability problems inherent with pull designs.
 APNs uses a persistent IP connection for implementing remote notifications.